zubeir-Abubakar/Quiz-board/README.md

 -A proper network connection.

--A safe and secure browsing site .
+-A safe and secure browsing site.

-- and lastly the link to the project where you can sit for the quiz ()
+-And lastly the link to the project where you can sit for the quiz (https://zubeir-abubakar.github.io/Quiz-board/)

 ## Deployment